pauldepalma/CPSC351/README.md

-Code repository for CPSC 351 programs
+Code repository for CPSC 351